sanjeevmishra391/RoadEl/DBMS/DBMS.md

 - **Recovery Complexity**: ACID properties introduce complexities in recovery and backup strategies.
 - **Trade-off with Availability**: Strict adherence to ACID properties may affect system availability in certain situations.

+### CAP Theorem
+The CAP theorem states that a distributed database system can provide at most two out of three guarantees simultaneously:

+- Consistency (C):
+    All nodes in a distributed system have the same, up-to-date data at any given time.
+    If a query is made, it will always return the most recent write.

+- Availability (A):
+    Every request to the system receives a response (either success or failure), even if some nodes are down.

+- Partition Tolerance (P):
+    The system continues to operate despite network partitions (communication breakdowns between nodes).

 ## Deadlock
 [⤴︎](https://www.scaler.com/topics/dbms/deadlock-in-dbms/)